-In traditional Chinese Checkers, you must move your marbles into the opposite goal triangle before your opponents manage to fill their own.
-The game is won as soon as the opposite triangle is completely filled with your colour marbles.
-To prevent players from blocking the goal, outjump towards the center (but not sideways or backwards) is mandatory if an enemy marble is placed adjacent to a marble still within the home zone.
-Players are not allowed to move into any enemy goals (except their own home zone).
+In traditional Chinese Checkers, you must move your marbles into the opposite goal triangle before your opponents fill theirs.
+You win as soon as the opposite triangle is completely filled with marbles of your colour.
+To prevent players from blocking the goal, a forward out-jump towards the centre becomes mandatory whenever an enemy marble is adjacent to one of your marbles still inside your home zone.
+Sideways or backward out-jumps do not occur.
+Players may not move into any opponent’s goal areas (except their own home triangle).

 Players alternate turns, moving one marble at a time.
 A marble can step to an adjacent empty space or it may jump over an adjacent marble, of either colour, into the empty space directly on the opposite side.
 A marble may continue jumping as long as possible, or the player may choose to stop early.
 No marbles are ever captured in Chinese Checkers.
 Despite its name, Chinese Checkers has no historical connection to China.
 The game is a variation of the 19th-century board game Halma and entered the commercial market in the 1930s.